 Excalidraw and tldraw are the closest tools in spirit and both are excellent.
 The main practical differences: cnvs.app is hosted with zero install, ships real-time multi-user sync on the free tier by default, adds pasted-URL capsules and print-to-PDF with a share-URL watermark, and leans harder on privacy — no AI training on your content, no activity logging, permanent destruction after delete.

 Yes.
 Boards are reachable only by people you share the URL with — no public gallery, no search index.
 We do not use your content to train AI models.
 We don't log your activity, don't track you, and don't profile what you draw.
-Future paid tiers will add explicit access control (password / domain-lock / magic-link / one-time code) for cases where “share by link” is not enough.
+Explicit access control (password / domain-lock / magic-link / one-time code) is on the roadmap for cases where “share by link” is not enough.

 It is irreversibly destroyed.
-Hold-to-delete wipes the contents immediately and broadcasts the erasure to anyone currently connected; after 30 days of inactivity on the free tier a board is purged automatically.
+Hold-to-delete wipes the contents immediately and broadcasts the erasure to anyone currently connected; after 30 days of inactivity a board is purged automatically.
 There is no backup, no recycle bin and no way for us to restore it afterwards — that's the point.

 Yes.
 The toolbar collapses into a bottom pill on touch devices.
 It works well on iPad with a Pencil, on Android tablets, and one-handed on phones.
 Two-finger drag pans; pinch zooms.

 On Cloudflare's global edge network, delivered over TLS.
-A dedicated EU-resident option is planned for the paid Team tier.
+A dedicated EU-resident storage option is on the roadmap.